For further information on any of our live grants, please contact:

-Tampon Tax Community Fund
+Tampon Tax Community Fund - Currently Closed

 Applications will be accepted from community groups and charities which deliver projects that support women and girls to build skills and confidence, improve health and wellbeing and build social networks.
 A key focus will be funding preventative work to reduce the risk of crisis at different life stages.
 This may be by helping women and girls get into or back to work, raising awareness about health issues, or by creating and developing per networks.

-Working with Community First in Malvern, Worcestershire Community Foundation will be administering grants of between £5,000 and £10,000 for all three counties.
+Working with Community First in Malvern, Worcestershire Community Foundation will be administering grants of between £5,000 and £10,000 for all counties.

 The supporting documents are available to download below.
 You must complete an online application form using the link below:

-Tampon Tax Online Application
+Tampon Tax 2019 Application

-The #iwill fund (formally Youth Social Action Fund)
+The #iwill fund (formally Youth Social Action Fund) - Currently Closed